vmagnin/exploring_coarrays/README.md

 * a serial version of the algorithm.
 * A parallel version using OpenMP.
 * A parallel version using Coarrays.
-* Another coarrays version printing steadily intermediate results.
+* Another coarrays version printing steadily intermediate results. **Bug: the intermediate results are not correct.**
 * Versions using co_sum() instead of coarrays.

+Concerning the pseudo-random number generator, we use a [Fortran implementation](https://github.com/jannisteunissen/xoroshiro128plus_fortran) (public domain) of the xoroshiro128+ algorithm.
+See also the page ["xoshiro / xoroshiro generators and the PRNG shootout"](https://prng.di.unimi.it/).

 ### Compilation